yugr/debian_pkg_test/README.md

 * environment hook `pbuilder-shared/hooks/env` to modify startup envinronment variables e.g. set `PATH`, `LD_LIBRARY_PATH`, `CC`, `CXX`, etc.
-* startup hook `pbuilder-shared/hooks/start` (this usually contains a quick smoke test of tools functionality e.g. that it detects some standard error)
+* startup hook `pbuilder-shared/hooks/start` (this usually contains a quick smoke test of tool's functionality e.g. that it detects some standard error)
 * completion hook `pbuilder-shared/hooks/finish` (this may print additional output to console or copy necessary files to pbuilder-shared/output folder); note that this hook will be called both for successful and failed build